 The scary part is that you know what you want to do.
 You’ve probably rehearsed it in your head for a long time.
 And yet you don’t act.
 Why?
 Why don’t you leave that bad relationship?
 Why don’t you ask that person out?
 Why don’t you quit that lousy job?
 Why don’t you get up on stage?
 Why don’t you go travelling, or have a baby, or pursue some idea your peers or family think is crazy?
-Why are you leaving your life unlived?
+Why are you leaving your life un-lived?

 The question’s real: what is your motivation to avoid all of these things?
 In general, it’s some collection of fears involving failure, rejection or possibly even physical pain.
 But is avoiding those things removing failure, rejection or pain from your life?
 Hardly.
 Most people I see suffer more in a hour than I would in a month.
 They’re tortured by thought.

 All day long people skip their consciousness like stones over the “highlights” of their life, building multiple scenarios of what might or should have happened.
 And then they react to each of their own narratives, and each reaction leads to another set of narratives.

 That is the regret many people have on their death bed.
-They realize then that they obviously only had time for a limited number of experiences.
-And being near the end of them, people get very clear about the fact that it would have been wise to spend less time discussing or contemplating how to ‘win’ or ‘be popular.’
+They realize only then that they only had time for a limited number of experiences.
+Being near the end of them, people suddenly get very clear about the fact that it would have been wise to spend less time discussing or contemplating how to ‘win’ or ‘be popular.’